Learn to speak printing

 Graphic design – the use of graphic elements and text to communicate an idea or concept.

-Gusset – expandable portion of bag, file folder or envelope.
+Gusset – expandable portion of the bag, file folder or envelope.

 Halftone – an illustration reproduced by breaking down the original tone into a pattern of dots